-I will be late for the registration and bike check-in; can I check in late?
+I will be late for the registration and bike check-in; can I check in late or on Sunday?

-Unfortunately, it is not possible to pick up your bib and/or check in your bike outside the scheduled times.
-Please schedule your plans accordingly.
+NO - Unfortunately, it is not possible to pick up your bib and/or check in your bike outside the scheduled times.